lspatial/jpinnlib/README.md

 Here we provide the [demo
 data](https://github.com/lspatial/jpinn_dataset).
-The data is based on our paper’s example of NO$_2$ and NO$_x$ but these data are mainly from the Air Quality System (AQS) monitoring stations of the US EPA where the data are publically accessible.
+The data is based on our paper’s example of NO<sub>2</sub> and NO<sub>x</sub> but these data are mainly from the Air Quality System (AQS) monitoring stations of the US EPA where the data are publically accessible.
 The field data from the unversities are removed from the data due to data security protocol.
 We will provide the example code to show how to run the program and finally show the final results.

 - Step 1: Load the conda environment: